juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { CheckoutSideMenu };
 ```

-In the order card we receive various props, one of the is the function `handleDelete`.
-The parameter is necessary to know which product have to be deleted.
+In the Order Card, we receive various props, one of which is the function `handleDelete`.
+The parameter is necessary to know which product needs to be deleted.

 OrderCard: